BICCN/BCDC-Metadata/Templates/project_collection/README.md

 #### **Project** - *project name*
   * This is a unique human-readable identifier (i.e. handle) used to keep track of your project
+  * If your project does not have a name yet, you can email us at [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org), with a suggested name.
+  * We will try to use your suggested name, but we reserve the right to change it if necessary
   * By convention, we prefer to use names in `snake_case_with_proj` as a suffix
-  * If you are not sure what project name to use, please email [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org), and we will help you choose one

 #### **is part of** - *subprogram*
   * This is the subprogram that your project is part of (often a grant name)